Are you like Distracted Dana?

-1. Startup Stage (2-3 months).
+1. Startup Stage (3-4 months).
 We begin our coaching partnership with an initial strategy session where we align our process and clarify your goals for coaching.
-After this initial session, you'll choose if we meet twice or three times monthly.
-Our goals are to recognize how your ADD/ADHD is showing up daily.
+We'll meet weekly for 16 sessions.
+Our goals are to recognize how your ADD/ADHD is showing up daily as you work toward your business goals and live your life.
 We also zero in on actions, routines and accountability pathways to get you on the right track to meet your goals.
-Based on your starting point, some people move more quickly to the Insight/Ideation Stage.

-2. The Insight & Ideation Stage (4-6 months).
-During this stage, regular bi-monthly sessions keep you on track.
+2. Accountability Stage (3-6 months).
+During this stage, you'll choose weekly, bi-monthly, or monthly sessions to stay on track.
 You'll experience yourself in many different situations and begin to see patterns that help you crack the code of how to live more successfully with your condition.
 You'll set up success routines, redundancies and fail-safe workarounds for yourself that keep you motivated and in action.
 You'll deepen your awareness and focus only on the strategies that work for you.

-3. The Maintenance Stage (3 months - ongoing) During this stage, we'll continue to work together until your goals are achieved.
+3. Integration Stage (Ongoing) During this stage, we'll continue to work together until your goals are achieved.
 Our sessions are at least once monthly.
 During this stage, many clients join group or mastermind programs with regular touchpoints to keep them on track.

 For ADD/ADHD clients, I use the Awareness, Engagement, Completion Model of action (AEC Model ©2012 Cameron Gott).
 I've worked with Cam as a mentor for some time, and am well-versed in how this model is useful for those with ADD/ADHD.
 Using this AEC Framework, we'll explore how symptoms show up in your life and create your unique best practices.